Windows Installation (Wizard)

-NCache can also be installed via an interactive Windows installer by following these steps:
+NCache installation occurs via an interactive setup wizard by following these steps:

-The following Welcome to the NCache Installation Wizard screen appears:
+- The following Welcome to the NCache Setup Wizard screen appears:

 The next screen asks you to accept the license agreement.